The low-rank hypothesis of complex systems

-In this paper, we established the ubiquity of the low-rank hypothesis in complex systems and its consequences, from the dimension reduction of high-dimensional nonlinear dynamics on networks to the emergence of higher-order interactions.
+\textbf{Conclusions and outlook} In this paper, we established the ubiquity of the low-rank hypothesis in complex systems and its consequences, from the dimension reduction of high-dimensional nonlinear dynamics on networks to the emergence of higher-order interactions.

 Our experimental results suggest that the low-rank hypothesis is perhaps not only a hypothesis, but something intrinsic to many real complex systems.
-However, the low-rank hypothesis should be used very carefully: the effective ranks of real networks are often at a non-negligible fraction of $N$ and doing the low-rank hypothesis unknowingly can lead to oversimplified complex systems' models.
+Our findings hint at the possibility that some emergent collective phenomena are consequences of much fewer variables than what would be expected a priori, thanks to the low-rank nature of their complex network.
+However, the low-rank hypothesis should be used very carefully: the effective ranks of real networks are often at a non-negligible fraction of $N$ and adopting the low-rank hypothesis unknowingly can lead to an oversimplified model of a given complex system.
+It thus seems relevant to design new random graphs based on the observed singular values of real networks.
+Networks' singular values are not a mere abstraction from spectral theory: like the degree, the clustering or the reciprocity, they have an intuitive interpretation as indicators of the effective dimension of complex networks/systems.

-Experimentally, when observing time series of a complex system at a relatively coarse-grained resolution (e.g., local field potentials in the brain~\cite{Yu2011} or abundances in plant communities~\cite{Mayfield2017}), our theoretical results suggest that it is somewhat expected to find significant higher-order interactions by measuring correlations or by fitting higher-order models to these data.
-We thus urge experimentalists to take up the challenge of monitoring complex systems at different scales to evaluate the empirical consequences of the dimension at which the measurements are done on the emergence of higher-order interactions.
+Our theoretical framework also suggests that inferring the connections in complex systems from time series observed at a relatively coarse-grained resolution (e.g., local field potentials in the brain~\cite{Yu2011} or abundances in plant communities~\cite{Mayfield2017}) is likely to reveal significant higher-order interactions.
+We conjecture that monitoring complex systems at different scales experimentally will clarify the role of the dimension at which the measurements are done on the emergence of higher-order interactions.
+Dimension reduction of dynamics on higher-order networks~\cite{FerrazdeArruda2021, Bianconi2021} is also to be pursued, perhaps through Tucker decomposition~\cite{Qi2017}.

-Nevertheless determining the precise form of the dominant observables that drive the behavior of complex systems remains an open problem.
+Nevertheless, determining the precise form of the dominant observables that drive the behavior of complex systems remains an open problem.
 While we focused on linear observables, there might exist a small set of nonlinear observables well suited for a given high-dimensional dynamics~\cite{Watanabe1994}.
 However, finding appropriate, intuitive, nonlinear observables is much harder~\cite{Brunton2022}.
-We hope that our results will encourage the community to further explore analytically the delicate balance between a sufficiently detailed microscopic description and an interpretable macroscopic one, as well as the emergent features that come as a byproduct of dimension reduction.
+Our observations on the effective ranks of real networks also motivate further research on the inference of interpretable low-rank models from time series~\cite{Valente2022a}.